Wizzle13/Wizzle13/README.md

 :technologist:  About Me:

-I am a Full Stack Developer currently taking part in The University of Minnesota's Coding Bootcamp.
+I am a Full Stack Developer who recently completed The University of Minnesota's Coding Bootcamp.
+Now that I have completed the Bootcamp, I am looking for emplyment and continuing to learn new thing and work on new projects.

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=plastic&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/christopher-burton-aba9651b9)